Helston Railway: Steam working

 On 25–26 July 2010, steam returned to Helston for the first time since 1962, during celebration of the completion of the latest station platform on the line and the newest since Truthall Platform in 1905.

 The engine Judy, one of two similar preserved Bagnall 0-4-0STs, lent a working presence, courtesy of Bodmin and Wenford Railway.

 The Mayor of Helston officiated at the grand opening of Trevarno Station, on 26 July 2010, with Judy in attendance.
 Although Judy was in steam and operating on the railway, she was unable to carry passengers, as the company were not authorised to operate passenger trains at the time.

 In March 2017, William Murdoch, an 0-4-0 Peckett shunting engine, was obtained on long-term loan from Portsmouth museum trust.
 It ran once down the line under its own steam but was quickly discovered to be in need of maintenance.
 The boiler has been overhauled with a new 10 year ticket and most maintenance work on the engine is complete.
+In 2021, it became full property of the Portsmouth Museum Trust.
 It is awaiting assembly.

 For the 2018 and 2019 seasons, the Railway hired in R3 Peckett 'Kilmersdon' from the Somerset & Dorset Railway Trust at Washford.
 She returned to the S&DRT in March 2021 for overhaul.

 Before the 2021 season had started Peckett no.2000, an 0-6-0ST, Arriving on loan to the railway working throughout the 2021 & 2022 seasons, hauling all of the steam hauled passenger trains during this period.